The 10 Best Swimming Beaches in Kauai, Hawaii

 Bottom line?

-With no hotels or condos around, this beach has a more natural, out-of-the-way feel than other Kauai beaches.
+With no hotels or condos around, this beach has a more natural, out-of-the-way feel than other beaches.
 It’s rarely crowded.

 The main pool area is perfect for swimming laps.